jquery/learn.jquery.com/page/ajax/key-concepts.md

 working with Ajax requests.
 You can see Ajax requests as they happen in the Console tab of Firebug (and in the Resources > XHR panel of Webkit Inspector), and you can click on a request to expand it and see details such as the request headers, response headers, response content, and more.
-If something isn&rsquo;t going as expected with an Ajax request, this is the first place to look to track down what&rsquo;s wrong.
+If something isn't going as expected with an Ajax request, this is the first place to look to track down what's wrong.